rayference/joseki/docs/how-to-guides.md

 )
 ```

-The resulting data set now includes only 7 molecules, instead of 28.
+The resulting dataset now includes only 7 molecules, instead of 28.

 ## Derived quantities

 You can compute various derived quantities from a thermophysical properties
-data set produced by `joseki`, as illustrated by the examples below.
+dataset produced by `joseki`, as illustrated by the examples below.

 ??? example "Column number density"